ideabase/president/prod/_stories/mindful.md

 Dig deeper: Well-known practitioners of the field offer accessible books about meditation.
 Try Jon Kabat-Zinn’s Mindfulness for Beginners and Wherever You Go, There You Are or Thich Nhat Hanh’s Miracle of Mindfulness and Peace Is Every Step.

 Now you’re ready: If you can commit to 45 minutes of meditation, six days a week, for eight weeks, research has shown that that this level of commitment will create physical changes in your brain.
 “At least two studies have shown that this level of practice leads to improved cellular density in specific regions of the brain that allows people to confront unpleasant or difficult situations in a more sanguine way,” Fresco says.

+Excerpted from "Use Your Head" by Erin Peterson, first published by Kent State Magazine, Summer 2016.
+For more information on Kent State brain research see <a href="http://www.kent.edu/magazine/news/use-your-head">Use Your Head</a>.